The Year, Make, Model, Money! Podcast, Episode 2, Part 1

 “In the automotive world, we’re lucky to have Aces and PIES as a data standard.
 Most brands use it, which makes integrations pretty seamless,” Dan explains.
 “Powersports?
 Not so much.
 If you ask 10 different manufacturers for product data, you get 10 completely different formats—random CSVs, Excel sheets, even a folder of images with no labels.”

-“We’re basically taking a wild west data situation and putting some Turn 14 muscle behind it,” Dan says.
+“We’re basically taking a wild west data situation and putting some Turn 14 Distribution muscle behind it,” Dan says.
 “It’s a lot of work, but the end goal is for our dealers to get the same clean, usable data—whether they’re selling turbo kits for a WRX or helmets for a dirt bike.”

 Next Up: APIs, Automation, and the Future of E-Commerce